hannesrosenbusch/hannesrosenbusch.github.io/_posts/2024-01-01-Parapsychology novel in progress.md

 <br>

-"A lonely baker is shot on a university campus.
+"A teenage girl overdoses in her parents' attic.

-A teenage girl experiments with drugs in her parents' attic.
+A lonely baker dies on a university campus.

-Halfway to the afterlife, a childish angel promises them reanimation, but only if they find a renewed sense of purpose.
+Halfway to the afterlife together, they meet a psychology-obsessed angel who promises them reanimation if they can find a renewed sense of purpose.

-As time ticks away, their hope rests on a failed parapsychologist designing inspirational challenges for all residents of the Reanimation Zone."
+As their time ticks away, they discover that a life worth living comes at a high price."